yacubus-bishcus/mantis/README.md

 `-r Test Resonance` -> Tests Resonance energies for development of Sampling.cc

+`-a Input Energy` -> Monoenergetic Photon created at given energy in MeV. brems_distributions.root file not required.

 __Mandatory Inputs for mantis.in__

 mantis.in has the following MANDATORY inputs that the user must not comment: